Huawei executive has strong case to fight extradition - Canadian envoy

 McCallum said he saw three possible options for resolving the case.
 One would be Meng's extradition, which he said "would not be a happy outcome and that would take years" given that she could lodge legal appeals.

-McCallum, 68, a former Liberal cabinet minister, has made headlines in the past with offhand or colourful comments.
+McCallum, 68, a former Liberal cabinet minister, has made headlines in the past with offhand or colorful comments.

+(Reporting by David Ljunggren; Additional reporting by Tyler Choi in TORONTO, Christian Shepherd in BEIJING and Anne Marie Roantree in HONG KONG; Editing by Paul Simao and Christopher Cushing)

 RECOMMENDED FOR YOU